yasminrei/mom-interruption-sim/README.md

 - Someone "checks in" *just* as you pause to breathe.
 - You need to laugh at the chaos instead of crying into your textbook.

 **Mom Interruption** turns the *universal fear* of being "caught slacking" into a chaotic simulator.
-Perfect for anyone who’s ever panicked at the sound of a door creak
+Perfect for anyone who’s ever panicked at the sound of a door creak.

 ---